opendoor/pggen/README.md

 # Comparison with Similar Tools

-`pggen` is no the only database first code generator for go that works with postgres out there.
+`pggen` is not the only database first code generator for go that works with postgres out there.

 ## pggen vs [xo](https://github.com/xo/xo)